Submit the Dinner Dialogues application two weeks prior to your event so it can be reviewed for approval.

 - Do not pay for decorations or activities using Dinner Dialogues funds.
 You will be reimbursed only for food and food items (paper plates, utensils, napkins, etc.).

-- We recommend seeking the input of your class to set the date and time of your event.
-Keep in mind the time of year and be aware of other campus events when choosing your date.
+- Seek input from your class to set the date and time of your event.
+Keep in mind the time of year, and be aware of other campus events when choosing your date.

 - Feel free to serve whatever food you would like.
 Whether it’s local cuisine, your favorite international dish or takeout pizza, have some fun and get creative.